 Four Organizing Strategies

-Chronological is best for a single moment of time with intense action, whether that is internal or external action, or for an event which unfolds in time, like a visit to a grandparent, or a vacation.
-See Ann Dillard's essay "American Childhood" below for an example.
+Chronological is best for a single moment of time with intense action, whether that is internal or external action, or for an event that unfolds in time, such as a visit to a grandparent or a vacation.
+See Annie Dillard's essay "American Childhood" below for an example.
 With this method, you:

 - Tell the story in the order in which events happened.

 - Tell the events suspensefully.

 - Explain the meaning after the climax of the story or let the events show the meaning.

 - Optional: you might use a frame story to start your paper.
 A frame can be another, similar memory that helps you reflect on the meaning of the incident (this is what Dillard uses in the opening), or it can be a present-day memory that shows the meaning of the past event (which Dillard uses at the end)

 "An American Childhood" by Annie Dillard is a good example of using chronological organization.
 In this story, Dillard describes a memory from her childhood: One winter morning when she was 7 years old, she got in trouble for throwing snowballs at cars and was chased down an alley by an adult.

 Introduction: Dillard uses a frame story to explain the other characters, setting and scene.
 She explains that, at seven, she was used to playing sports with boys and that this taught her how to fling herself at something.
 She then finishes the introduction by telling the reade, "I got in trouble throwing snowballs, and have seldom been happier since."

 Body: In the body of the paper, Dillard tells the story chronologically: